benboardley/quasi-one/README.md

                         </select>
                     </div>
   ```
-2. add to assignInputs:
+2. add to assignInputs in script:
 '''
   data.to1 = parseFloat(document.getElementById("To1").value) || 0;
 '''
-3. add to python code:
+3. add to python code in html `<py-script>` tags:
     implement it into args so that it can be pulled from your uniflow code.
     ```
         class Args: